-6.3.2 Register compression (RFC0, RFCN).
+- 6.3.2 Register compression (RFC0, RFCN).
 The value of mask is derived from the secret bit b and is then used to mask x (line 7).
-Whenever the mask is 0, the resulting operations will also produce 0; in the RFC models, we will observe this as a cluster of compressions to the zero register, which are recorded in the leakage traces.
-This allows us to determine whether the original condition bit was 0 or 1 in each loop iteration.

-6.3.3 Computation simplification (CST).
+Whenever the mask is 0, the resulting operations will also produce 0.
+In the RFC models, we will observe this as a cluster of compressions to the zero register, which are recorded in the leakage traces.
+This allows us to determine whether the original condition bit was 0 or 1 in each loop iteration. - 6.3.3 Computation simplification (CST).
 After the temporary value x has been masked (line 7), it is xor'ed back against f and g respectively to perform the swap (lines 9-10).
 Whenever the mask is 0, the x will also be 0.
-However, the xor'ing 0 with any value leaves it unchanged; thus in the CST model, we will observe any such xor operations as being simplified, which is recorded as part of the leakage trace.
+However, xor'ing 0 with any value leaves it unchanged.
+In the CST model, we will observe any such xor operations as being simplified, which is recorded as part of the leakage trace.
 Again, this allows us to recover the condition bit b.

-6.3.4 Silent stores (SS).
-After the values of f and g are possiblyswapped, the two points are written back to memory.
+- 6.3.4 Silent stores (SS).
+After the values of f and g are possibly-swapped, the two points are written back to memory.
 Whenever the values are not swapped, the memory writes on lines 9-10 do not modify the memory.
-In the SS model, these stores will be suppressed and produce observations in the leakage traces, which let us recover b.
+In the SS model, these stores will be suppressed and produce observations in the leakage traces, which let us recover b. - 6.3.5 Assessment.

-6.3.5 Assessment.
 Our analysis highlights that, for several leakage models, the leaks detected by LMTEST can be exploited to recover a secret key from the leakage traces.
 In particular, the leaks are directly caused by the constant-time implementation of the compare-and-swap algorithm introduced to prevent side-channel leaks under the standard constant-time model.
-We also remark that the exploited leaks are already present under the SEQ prediction clause, i.e., they do not result from speculative instructions.